(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 Viva Las Vegas was directed by George Sidney and became one of the top-grossing films of 1964.
 Today, it is praised as one of Elvis’ best films.

 At the same time, Elvis also recorded his famous hit song “Viva Las Vegas.”
 Both the movie and the song came out in 1964 and did great among the critics and fans.

 Another important musical milestone at the time was Elvis’s first live album.
 The LP From Memphis to Vegas / From Vegas to Memphis was a double album containing – among other songs – several live recordings from his performances at the International.

 The album was received well by critics and was a commercial success, obtaining a Gold certification in December 1969, just two months after its release.

 The End of The Road (Long Live The King!)

 And this is the story of Elvis and Las Vegas.
-The singer and the city had a very close bond, with Elvis becoming a local icon at one point in his career.
-Elvis stayed with Vegas until the very end, and Vegas stayed with Elvis, despite all of his personal issues.
-The King died in 1977, but his legacy in the city of Las Vegas still remains.
+The singer and the city had a close bond, with Elvis becoming a local icon.
+Elvis stayed devoted to Las Vegas to the end, and the city supported him through his personal challenges.